dropwizard-jobs/dropwizard-jobs/README.md

 * Jobs which are repeated after a certain time interval
 * Jobs which need to run at a specific time, via a cron-like expression

+This plugin now comes with optional dependency injection plugins.

 ## Installing the bundle

 ```